 In addition, many states provide additional benefits through their own family and medical leave laws.

 California offers employees that pay into State Disability Insurance paid time off.
 The Paid Family Leave program is a wage protection program for employees.
 A qualified employee can take up to 6 weeks of unpaid leave during a 12-month period.
 The program allows an employee to take time off to care for a parent, spouse, child, or a registered domestic partner with a serious health condition or for bonding with a new child.
 The program is funded through employee payroll deductions.

 While you don't have to offer paid sick leave (for the most part) or paid vacation, it's a great way to attract top talent and retain existing employees.
-But if you decide to offer sick leave or paid vacation, you must follow certain regulations.
-An attorney can help make sure you're in compliance with any applicable state, federal, or local laws.
-Get a head start with a free legal evaluation today.
+But if you do decide to offer sick leave or paid vacation, you must follow certain regulations.
+An experienced employment law attorney can help make sure you're in compliance with any applicable state, federal, or local laws.